MaxHalford/maxhalford.github.io/content/blog/shit-flows-downhill-but-not-at-carbonfact.md

 7. Alice renames to the previous name so downstream dashboards don't break
 8. The same field is now named differently in two different places

 I think this is a very inefficient situation.
 Alice, an expensive data engineer, shouldn't have to waste time on low-value -- and possibly boring -- tasks.
-Tom shouldn't have to worry about breaking things for the data team when he's developping on the production application.
+Tom shouldn't have to worry about breaking things for the data team when he's developing on the production application.

 This was the reality [when I worked at Alan](/blog/one-year-at-alan).
 Our solution was to write a GitHub Action that would scan SQLAlchemy migration files in the production application pull requests, fetch the list of columns in use in the analytics views, compare the two, and in case of a conflict nudge the engineer to warn the data team before merging their pull request.
 This worked reasonably well, but it felt like duct tape on a problem that shouldn't exist in the first place.